-256 places were allocated to pupils starting in September 2021 [at the time of publication our Appeals had yet to be heard].
+288 places were allocated to pupils starting in September 2022.

-Please note that the information above relates to admissions and appeals for September 2021 - it is not possible to estimate the likely number of requests for places in September 2022.
+Please note that the information above relates to admissions for September 2022 - it is not possible to estimate the likely number of requests for places in September 2023.
 However, the information is given to assist parents in deciding which school they would like their child to attend and the possibility of gaining a place at the school.

-Admission arrangements are co-ordinated by the Local Authority and are set out in 'A Guide for Parents in the Harrogate Area,' which should be referred to for detailed guidelines on admissions.
+Admission arrangements are co-ordinated by the Local Authority and are set out in 'A Guide for Parents in the Harrogate Area', which should be referred to for detailed guidelines on admissions.
 Copies of the guide are available online from the Area Education Office.
 More detailed information on the admissions procedure is given on the following page.